YousefElshabrawy/Responsive_Design_practice/README.md

 # Resto
-Resto is my first responsive single web page.
+Resto is my first responsive web page.
 I coded it to apply what i have learned about media queries.

 MARBEL is a responsive single web page.
 I coded it to apply what i have learned about media queries and the CSS flexbox layout.
 ## 💻 Build with